hanfak/topics-to-learn/languages/java/starting-java.md

+# Starting java

-Take this from a Java developer working for Sky, creating middleware enterprise applications with lots of integration between internal and external services.
-This can be quite deep.
+Take this from a Java developer working for multinational company creating middleware enterprise applications with lots of integration between internal and external services.

 Depends on what you want to do.
-If learning java, then it is quite simple, do the aiport challenge and other tasks that your did at makers in Java:
+If learning java, then it is quite simple, do the aiport challenge and other tasks (ie fizzbuzz) that your did at makers in Java:

-For doing the airport exercise:
+For doing the airport/fizzbuzz exercise:

-I would use pure vanilla java, and avoid using libraries and annotations for this.
+I would use pure vanilla java, and avoid using libraries (apart from the java supplied one) and annotations for production code.

+I would implement a main method, although this is not necessary, but will help you hava an app which you can run from the command line.

-Language: Java 8 or 11 (long term support versions)
+Language: Java 8 or 11 (long term support versions).
+Majority of software is still written in java8
 Testing: Junit 4 (version 5 is new and different so not as widely supported) Testing libraries: AssertJ to write cleaner and fluent tests (Hamcrest is popular but has lots issues)
 Mocking: Mockito
 IDE: Intellij - This makes things very simple, I would first learn how to compile and run your code using the terminal.
-Learn how to use the debug features!!
+Learn how to use the debug features in your IDE!!
+Intellij is the best IDE
 Build and dependency management: Maven or Gradle - You want to be  able to use the build to run your tests and build your jar (avoid Ant, I have had to deal with it and it is not pretty).
 For maven, look at maven-assembly-plugin for building jar
 Patterns: All the stuff you learned at makers (ie SOLID)

 For more complex projects, ie building a webservice (crud app):

-Build a crud app that talks to 3rd party services (ie weather app), does some logic with inputs and services, and return something.
+Build a crud (needs a database) app that talks to 3rd party services (ie weather app), does some logic with inputs and services, and return something.

 This will mean using different libraries.
 I would suggest doing two versions, one using pure libraries, the other using frameworks (ie spring, hibernate).